Hidehiko Yoshida vs. Royce Gracie: Background

 When Yoshida signed up with Pride in 2002 to start a career in MMA, promoters worked for him to have his debut against Ultimate Fighting Championship pioneer Royce Gracie, son of the renowned Hélio Gracie.
 However, having just celebrated the 50th anniversary of the 1951 Masahiko Kimura vs. Hélio Gracie fight, Royce suggested the match to be hosted under similar rules as a homage, turning it into an unofficial "judo vs. Brazilian jiu-jitsu" challenge.
 He had the blessings of Hélio himself, though he dismissed billing it as a revenge bout, preferring to think of it as a personal challenge.
 Similarly, Yoshida described it as just a chance to showcase his particular judo skills, also considering that he "could not be mentioned in the same breath as Kimura-sensei."

 In order to recreate faithfully the Kimura vs. Gracie bout, special "jacket match" rules were created to be used instead of the regular MMA format.
 The fight would be contested in two 10-minute rounds and would be declared a draw if no result was achieved.
-Strikes to the head were disallowed, as it was any kind of strike if both opponents were on the ground.
+Strikes to the head were disallowed, as was any kind of strike if both opponents were on the ground.
 Lying on the mat or dropping down without touching the opponent would be banned as well.
 Both fighters would wear a keikogi as per their respective disciplines's preference.
 The fight would take place at the Pride Shockwave event on August 28, 2002, co-produced between Pride and K-1.

 Despite the personal approach of the contenders, the match attracted a great deal of anticipation due to the clash of their fighting styles.
 Yoshida described himself as unskilled in groundfighting, as he had built his judo career mainly on his throwing abilities, so he made sure to hone his grappling with his long time friend Tsuyoshi "TK" Kohsaka, a judoka and mixed martial artist.
 However, Yoshida also noted that judo and Brazilian jiu-jitsu were not so different, and even if he was wary of unfamiliar jiu-jitsu techniques, he was ultimately confident that his judo background would serve him well.
 For their part, the Gracie side were sure of their victory, trusting the superiority of their style of jiu-jitsu over any eventuality, including Yoshida's 18 kg weight advantage.
 Hélio summed it by stating, "me and my son didn't come all this way from Brazil to lose.
 Royce will win for sure."

 Other fighters were also outspoken about it.
 Mário Sperry from Brazilian Top Team agreed with the Gracie side, noting that, "unlike the days when Kimura was touring Brazil, when Japanese judokas were very strong on the ground, judo players since the 1964 Olympics have lost their feel for the floor.
 Royce will not have a problem with Yoshida on the ground."